uwdata/draco/asp/Readme.md

-# Draco ASP
+# Draco Knowwledge Base

-This directory contains the answer set programs for Draco.
-We will make our Python API to call Draco on partial specifications, CompassQL queries, and full Vega-Lite specifications later.
-We will also publish the learning algorithm and our scripts to harvest data from studies as Open Source.
+This directory contains the Draco knowledge base as [answer set programs](https://en.wikipedia.org/wiki/Answer_set_programming).
+These files can be used with the Draco Python and JavaScript Libraries.

 ## Draco ASP files